lingo/formao/README.md

 This is a brand new module, so there are lots of things to do.
 Here's a quick list.

-- Support more data types (missing some still)
+- [ ] Support more data types (missing some still)
-- Test different dialects
+- [ ] Test different dialects
+    - [x] sqlite
+    - [x] postgres
-- Handle associations?
+- [ ] Handle associations?
-- ~Allow for adding custom data into the HTML without editing the templates~
+- [x] Allow for adding custom data into the HTML without editing the templates~
-    + ~Appending in custom association fields to the form~
+    + Appending in custom association fields to the form?
-        * Can be done via formao.appendTemplate or formao.appendHTML
+        * [x] Can be done via formao.appendTemplate or formao.appendHTML
     + For instance, per-input html (bootstrap input-group-addon?)
-    + ~Appending submit etc to the form (this is rather vital!)~
+    + [ ] Appending submit etc to the form (this is rather vital!)
-        * Currently a default submit is included in form template, but there should be better methods
+        * [x] Currently a default submit is included in form template, but there should be better methods

 ## API